 As a true sanctuary, the rescued animals are never bred, sold, or exploited in any way.
 They are not asked to do anything except to be as wild as they were born to be.
 They learn to thrive under the careful watch and compassion of the caring staff.
 Forest Animal Rescue is not open to the public as an attraction or zoo; the only visitors allowed are through bi-monthly tours, scheduled in advance by reservation.

 Forest Animal Rescue is highly respected and internationally recognized.
 Fully accredited by the American Sanctuary Association, a member of the Big Cat Sanctuary Alliance, licensed and inspected by State and Federal authorities, the sanctuary has earned a well-respected place in the sanctuary community.

-Entirely supported through tax-deductible donations, the sanctuary needs your help more now than ever; 2020 has been an especially hard year for the sanctuary.
+Entirely supported through tax-deductible donations, the sanctuary needs your help more now than ever; the past few years have been especially hard for the sanctuary.